|Health Tips to prevent problems with birds? (page updated 11/9/18)

 to go find the quality elsewhere.
 Most of the “Feather Merchants” have some excellent birds, however they are among

 hundreds of poorer quality birds.
-By Feather Merchants I mean pigeon houses that sell pigeons to make a living.
-These
+By Feather Merchants I mean pigeon houses (or stores of sorts) that sell pigeons to make a

-people must sell birds to survive and are responsible for maintaining employees and all the other expenses involved.
-Their goal
+living.
+These people must sell birds to survive and are responsible for maintaining employees and all the other expenses

 There are also fellows that have worked their way to the top.
 They won awards for many accomplishments, then decided to sell